deionjtulcidas/deion-portfolio/README.md

 ---

 ## How Deployment Works
-The website is set up with CI/CD so that whenever I push changes to the `main` branch:
+The website is set up with CI/CD so that whenever I push changes to the main branch:
 1. GitHub Actions automatically syncs the code to the S3 bucket.
 2. CloudFront cache is invalidated, so visitors always see the latest version instantly.

-This setup ensures my portfolio is always up-to-date, reproducible, and follows real-world DevOps practices — the same processes I use in professional projects.
+This setup ensures my portfolio is always up-to-date, reproducible, and follows real-world DevOps practices the same processes I use in professional projects.

-## Contact
+## Author
 I’m always open to connecting!
 Reach me via email at [DJT61@pitt.edu](mailto:DJT61@pitt.edu) or through LinkedIn: [Deion Tulcidas](https://www.linkedin.com/in/deion-tulcidas-5a52a6200/).

 ---